dana-ross/doctor-who-episodes/README.md

 # Doctor Who Episode Database
-MySQL database of Doctor Who episodes and related data
+SQL database of Doctor Who episodes and related data.
+Currently used by the [Catalogopolis API](https://github.com/daveross/catalogopolis-api).

 ## License
 Public domain. *Collections of facts* can't be copywritten.